CSCfi/csc-user-guide/docs/support/tutorials/gis/eo_guide.md

     * Spectral: the area of the electromagnetic spectrum that is observed and spectral width of each band provided
         * Depending on the wavelengths observed,  clouds and atmospheric artifacts may result in data gaps
     * Radiometric: how many values are possible for each pixel (bit-depth)
+* Costs:
+    * Some EO data is available as open data
-* Costs, some commercial datasets might be possible to get for free/less for research
+    * Some commercial datasets might be possible to get for free/less for research
 * Preprocessing level
     * Raw data
     * Analysis ready data